allylavanda/sjaeledyr.github.io/README.md

 # A little about me

-Hey there, my name is sjaeledyr aka Danni.
-I am a novice java programmer, linux server admin, 3D Graphic artist and game developer.
+Hey there, my name is sjaeledyr aka Ally.
+I am a novice programmer linux server admin, 3D Graphic artist and game developer.

 # Projects I work/have worked on